Skills for Work National 5

 At North East Scotland College

 Upon successful completion of this course, you could consider Modern Apprenticeship opportunities or may be able to progress to a full-time course at North East Scotland College.
+Alternatively you could pursue opportunities in training as a trainee deckhand.

 If you would like to progress directly to work upon completion of your course, you can pursue a range of positions in the maritime sector including work in: